Raphhh/balloon/README.md

  - xml (todo)
  - csv (todo)

-## ORM: Work with objects
+## Work with objects

-With the ORM usage, Balloon will map data of your file into objects of a specific class.
+With the object usage, Balloon will map data of your file into objects of a specific class.

 ### Init